taowen/vue-db/packages/demo-flat-form/README.md

 Every component will be asked if it has a method called `fillForm`, and fill the form if it can.
 Then the data collected into form object can be submitted to backend via `JSON.stringify`.

+We can argue the `form` object mentioned in code above is a separate copy of state.
+However unlike global data store, this copy of state is transient.
+It will be thrown away after the function finishes.

 Showing validation error is just the same process.
 We just need to define a method called `showError`, every form component defined with this method will be able to show error.